nkalupahana/ros2-foxy-macos/README.md

 - Go to Releases, and download the workspaces you want to use. `base` is required for basic ROS2 functionality.
 (For `base`, follow the instructions in the release notes to get supplemental tools installed.)
 - Unzip the workpsaces in `/opt/ros/foxy/`.
 - `source` each workspace (`source workspacedir/setup.bash`).
 You can add this to your `.bashrc` or similar so every time you open a new terminal, it just works.
 - You're good to go!
+Run `ros2` or `rviz2` and see the magic happen.